ts2gamer22/KiroView/README.md

 - Desktop Discord client running (supports IPC)
 - Kiro IDE or VS Code desktop

-- Discord Developer App with Rich Presence assets uploaded
+That's it!
+The extension works immediately with no additional setup required.

 ## Quick Start

 1. **Install Extension**: Install from VS Code Marketplace or Open VSX
 2. **Discord App**: Ensure Discord desktop app is running
-3. **Ready to Use**: Extension works immediately with default Kiro Discord app
+3. **Ready to Use**: Extension works immediately - no configuration needed!

 ### For Custom Assets (Optional)
 If you want to use your own Discord app with custom images: